 A foil surface inside the dehydrator helps to increase the temperature.
 Ventilation speeds up the drying time.
 Shorter drying times reduce the risks of food spoilage or mold growth.
 Follow the same food drying guidelines as the other methods.

-As you can see, learning how to dehydrate food using the solar method requires a little creativity if using a homemade solar food dryer.
+Learning how to dehydrate food using the solar method requires a little creativity if using a homemade solar food dehydrator.